openstack-archive/collectd-openstack-plugins/doc/source/devstackGSG.rst

       Avoid deeper levels because they do not render well.

 ===================================================
-Installing collectd-ceilometer-plugin with DevStack
+Installing collectd-openstack-plugins with DevStack
 ===================================================

-This guide outlines how to install the collectd-ceilometer-plugin using DevStack.
+This guide outlines how to install the collectd-openstack-plugins using DevStack.

 Pre-requisites